This document provides a guide to installing OpenOCD for ESP32-S2 and debugging using GDB. The document is structured as follows:

--f above are specific for ESP-WROVER-KIT with esp32-wroom-32 module.
-You may need to provide different files depending on used hardware.
-For guidance see Configuration of OpenOCD for specific target.
+-f above are specific for ESP32-S2-Kaluga-1 board.
+You may need to provide different files depending on the hardware that is used.
+For guidance see Configuration of OpenOCD for Specific Target.

-You should now see similar output (this log is for ESP-WROVER-KIT):
+You should now see similar output (this log is for ESP32-S2-Kaluga-1 board):

-If there is an error indicating permission problems, please see the “Permissions delegation” bit in the OpenOCD README file in
+If there is an error indicating permission problems, please see section on “Permissions delegation” in the OpenOCD README file located in the

-In case there is an error finding configuration files, e.g.
+In case there is an error in finding the configuration files, e.g.

--s.
-This path is used by OpenOCD to look for the files specified after
+OPENOCD_SCRIPTSenvironment variable is set correctly.
+This variable is used by OpenOCD to look for the files specified after the

--f.
-Also check if the file is indeed under provided path.
+-foption.
+See Setup of OpenOCD section for details.
+Also check if the file is indeed under the provided path.

-Build and upload your application to ESP32-S2 as usual, see Step 8.
-Build the Project.
+Build and upload your application to ESP32-S2 as usual, see Step 5.
+First Steps on ESP-IDF.